shanephall/google-docs-mcp/README.md

 ### Step 5: First Run & Google Authorization (One Time Only)

+### Docker Setup (Optional)

+For a more portable and isolated environment, you can run this server using Docker.

+1.  **Build the Docker Image:**
+    Navigate to the project root directory in your terminal and run:
+    ```bash
+    docker build -t google-docs-mcp-server .
+    ```

+2.  **Run the Docker Container:**
+    You need to mount your `credentials.json` and `token.json` files into the container.
+Replace `/path/to/your/mcp-googledocs-server` with the actual absolute path to your project directory.
+    ```bash
+    docker run -p 8080:3000 \
+      -v "/path/to/your/mcp-googledocs-server/credentials.json:/app/credentials.json" \
+      -v "/path/to/your/mcp-googledocs-server/token.json:/app/token.json" \
+      google-docs-mcp-server
+    ```
+    This will map port 8080 on your host to port 3000 in the container.
+The server will then be accessible via `http://localhost:8080`.

+    **Note:** The `token.json` file is generated after the first manual run (Step 5).
+If you haven't run the server manually yet, you'll need to do that first to generate `token.json` before running the Docker container with the mounted volume.

+---

+### Step 6: Configure Claude Desktop (Optional)

 Now you need to run the server once manually to grant it permission to access your Google account data.
 This will create a `token.json` file that saves your permission grant.

 1. In your terminal, run the _compiled_ server using `node`: